Post

 • Each Job needs to specify which Runner Label to use, and the corresponding Runner machine will execute the task

-• Multiple Jobs are executed concurrently (if there is an order, you can use needs to constrain)
+• Multiple Jobs are executed concurrently (if there is a sequence, you can use needs constraints)

-• Each Job should be considered an independent execution entity (each should be treated as a Sandbox), and if there are output resource files after the Job ends that need to be used by subsequent Jobs/Workflows, you need to Upload Artifacts or move them to a shared output directory on self-hosted.
+• Each Job should be treated as an independent execution entity (each should be considered a Sandbox), if a Job ends and produces resource files for subsequent Jobs/Workflows, you need to Upload Artifacts or move them to a shared output directory in self-hosted.

 • A Job can output strings for reference by other Jobs. (e.g. execution result true or false)